RoliSoft/Host-Scanner/README.md

 ### Examples

-Scan your local network for vulnerabilities on the top 100 TCP ports and UDP ports with known payloads using the internal scanners:
+Scan a network for vulnerabilities on the top 100 TCP ports and known UDP ports using the internal scanners:

 	./HostScanner -p t -u t 192.168.1.0/24

-Scan an IP address or netblock for vulnerabilities passively with data from both Shodan and Censys:
+Scan an IP address or netblock for vulnerabilities passively, with data from both Shodan and Censys:

 	./HostScanner -x 178.62.192.0/18

-Perform service identification and vulnerability analysis on an earlier XML output of nmap, `nmap -oX report.xml …`:
+Perform service identification and vulnerability analysis on an earlier XML output of nmap through `nmap -oX report.xml …`:

 	./HostScanner -s nmap -f report.xml

 ### Persistent Options

-The application supports the reading of configuration files which allows for the settings to persist.
+The application supports reading configuration files which allow for settings to persist.

-On Linux, the following paths will be probed, and the first found file will be read, in this order:
+On Linux, the following paths will be probed, and the first file found will be read, in this order:

 	%AppPath%/HostScanner.ini
 	~/.HostScanner.conf